 Now you can find them all in one place - on the new National Heritage List for England.
 You can search, for the first time, all national designation records; buildings, archaeology, landscapes and wreck sites.
 World Heritage Sites, Certificates of Immunity and Building Preservations Notices are also recorded on the Heritage List.

-You can access the new list via the English Heritage website or from the Heritage Gateway where you can cross search the Heritage List against local and national records.
+You can access the new list via the Historic England website or from the Heritage Gateway where you can cross search the Heritage List against local and national records.

 Does it affect the Images of England website?